 A criminal conspiracy exists when two or more people agree to commit almost any unlawful act, then take some action toward its completion.
 The action taken need not itself be a crime, but it must indicate that those involved in the conspiracy knew of the plan and intended to break the law.
 A person may be convicted of conspiracy even if the actual crime was never committed.

 For example, Jason, Alice, and Hank plan a bank robbery.
-They 1) visit the bank first to assess its security, and 2) pool their money and buy a gun.
-All three can be charged with conspiracy to commit robbery, regardless of whether the robbery itself is ever attempted or completed.
+They visit the bank first to assess its security.
+Finally, they pool their money and buy a gun.
+All three of these acts can be charged with conspiracy to commit robbery, regardless of whether the robbery itself is ever attempted or completed.

 The "Agreement" Requirement

 You might be wondering how exactly an agreement between two co-conspirators is formed.
 There's no need for formalities.
-For instance, in the above example, Hank isn't required to tell Jason and Alice in unequivocal terms, "I agree to commit a crime with you" (although that statement would surely be a prosecutor's dream).
-Instead, an agreement may be implied from the circumstances, such as where Hank and his two companions hold a meeting to plan the crime.
+For instance, in the above example, Hank isn't required to tell Jason and Alice in unequivocal terms, "I agree to commit a crime with you," although that statement would surely be a prosecutor's dream.
+Instead, an agreement may be implied from the circumstances, such as when Hank and his two companions hold a meeting to plan the crime.